Romderful/Project5_Openfoodfacts/README.md

 DATABASE = "openfoodfacts"
 CHARSET = "utf8"

+source ../create_database.sql # mysql server

-python install.py # install the dabatase on your computer
+python install.py # Implement the database with the datas extracted from the API
 ```

 ## Usage